BLsquared/ShovelKnightDST/_The Shovel Knight Readme.txt

 Not Craftable

 Special Abilities:
-On Activate: Fully restores health and sanity, returns an empty Troupple Chalice
+On Activate: Fully restores health and sanity, returns an empty Troupple Chalice.

 ===
 Ichor of Boldness